- Introduction to Oil Trading

-Trading oil has become more popular in 2020, because the Coronavirus pandemic has caused unprecedented changes to occur in our lives and businesses.
+Trading oil has become more popular in 2020, because COVID-19 has caused unprecedented changes to occur in our lives and businesses.

 Oil, among other popular commodities, has also been the hardest hit by the pandemic.
 However, it has remained the best asset for value investors and day traders because of historical moves in the first half of the year.
 Its price fell below the zero dollar level in April for the first time in history, due to lock-downs and slower demand.

 In this guide we will be reviewing all the factors and aspects related to oil trading.
 We will also review the short and long-term trading investment strategies.
 This guide will also help you choose the right broker for trading oil online.